Minority Teaching Fellows Program

 - be a minority Tennessee resident and a U.S. citizen, and

-- be a high school senior or a continuing college student, and
+- be classified as a college junior, senior, or graduate student, and

 - a 250 word essay on “Why I Chose Teaching as a Profession”, and

-- recommendations from a school official and from a person in the applicant’s community, and
+- letters of recommendation (from a school official and from a person in the applicant’s community) attesting to the student’s commitment to teaching , and

 Applications are available by clicking on the link above (TSAC Student Portal).
 Awards are very competitive and based on funding.
 Renewal applicants are given first priority.
 TSAC must receive the completed application and required attachments by April 15.